 - Dispose of broken goggles, torn or damaged camping gear, past-their-best sports shoes.
 Leave only the good stuff for next year and replace what you know you will need.

 - Find appropriately sized bins to store clean and dry summer sports equipment and swimming gear.

 - If you are storage space challenged look for under-bed storage bags or boxes for summer clothes or dust covers, portable wardrobes or good old Sistema boxes to keep them clean and dust free.

 - Start packing away summer clothes, or reorganise your wardrobe or drawers so the current seasons clothes are easier to access.

 - Install shelving or racks for boogie boards, cricket gear, beach umbrellas.

-I am bursting with delight for a new client of mine called Sarah who is taking 2019 to refurbish her house, declutter and organise it, to make her and her family’s home life better.
+I am so happy for a new client of mine called Sarah who is taking this year to refurbish her house, declutter and organise it, to make her and her family’s home life better.
 She’s lived in her house since her last baby was born 5 1/2 years ago, now she has a dog, two busy little boys, a husband who works away from home for months and in-laws staying half of the year.